 At Moffitt Cancer Center, we understand that fertility preservation is important to many of our patients.
 Certain cancer treatments can interfere with a person’s reproductive ability, but there’s no need to choose between raising a family and receiving life-saving care.
 At Moffitt, both men and women can access the latest options in cancer care while keeping their future families in mind.

-- A woman’s eggs can be harvested from her ovaries, fertilized with her partner’s sperm through in vitro fertilization (IVF) and then frozen for implantation at a later date.
+- A woman’s eggs can be harvested from her ovaries, fertilized with a partner’s sperm through in vitro fertilization (IVF) and then frozen for implantation at a later date.
 Alternatively, unfertilized eggs can also be frozen and stored.

 - A woman’s ovaries can be covered with a shield during radiation therapy, or surgically repositioned to remove them from the planned radiation field.
-In some cases, her ovarian tissue can be surgically removed, frozen and re-implanted after treatment.
+In some cases, ovarian tissue can be surgically removed, frozen and re-implanted after treatment.